miaansaloni/miaansaloni/README.md

 <h1 align="center">Hi there👋, my name is Mia!</h1>
-<h3 align="left">a passionate learner on the journey to become a proficient full-stack developer. 🚀</h3>
+<h3 align="center">Currently a passionate learner on the journey to become a proficient full-stack developer. 🚀</h3>

 - 🔥 Passionate about crafting seamless user interfaces, I'm on a relentless pursuit of perfection in front-end development. 🎨✨
 - 💡 Excited to embark on **on the back-end journey 🔍**